 - Inspect wiring for damage or loose connections

 - Check the unit’s bypass valve

-If you sense any maintenance is needed with your air handler, contact an American Standard dealer.
+If you sense any maintenance is needed with your air handler, contact an American Standard Heating & Air Conditioning Dealer.
 You don’t want your system to shut down when you need it most.